 To help increase your chances of getting paid on time, the experts from Albert, the free, on-the-go invoicing app share their seven tips for speedy payments.

 If you invoice quickly, you will reap the benefits of the Recency Effect.
 Research shows that the sooner you submit an invoice after a job, the more likely the client is going to push it to the top of the priority pile and get you paid.

 Think about it – the job is fresh in their memory so your invoice will get swept up in the immediate aftermath as the client tries to wrap up the project.

 On the other hand, a late invoice will place you psychologically at the bottom of the pile and, having created the impression that you are not particularly in need of the payment yourself, the matter won’t seem as urgent.

 There are different ways to invoice quicker, from software on your PC to new apps on your mobile, which allow you to do it immediately from where you are.
-So help yourself make it to the top of your client’s to-do list with a quick invoice.
+So help yourself make it to the top of your client’s to-do list with the best invoice template.

 2) Offer electronic payments